pareekshitreddy/Imaginate-AI-Image-Describer/README.md

-# Image Captioning using Deep Learning Networks
+# Imaginate: AI Image Describer

 This project aims to generate natural language captions for images using deep learning models.
 It explores different architectures and techniques such as CNN-LSTM, CNN-Transformer, and BERT embeddings.